CostaLab/scrna_seurat_pipeline/docs/test/documentation.md

 <img src="{{ site.baseurl }}/images/overview/scrna_pipeline_overview1.png">

-## Settings
+## General steps
-It is worth notice that the configuration file is the most important thing before you are about to run the pipeline.

-1. Give a name of your experiments
+1. Give a name to your experiment

 Assume your experiment name is `experiment1`, please: